Zendesk pros and cons review: An honest look in 2026

 The verdict: Is Zendesk right for you?

-So, after looking at this zendesk pros and cons review, it’s pretty clear Zendesk is a solid platform with some significant drawbacks.
-The big question is, who is it really for?
+So, after looking at this zendesk pros and cons review, it’s clear that Zendesk is a world-class platform with an impressive ecosystem.

 -